Bedrock-OSS/bedrock-wiki/docs/scripting/privileges.md

 ### Escaping Early-Execution Mode

-If you have code using an API that is being run in the root context of a script file, it will need to be deferred to run either during or after the `world.afterEvents.worldLoad` event, or the traditional `system.run` timed callback.
+If you have code using an API that is being run in the root context of a script file, it will need to be deferred to run either during or after the `world.afterEvents.worldLoad`{lang=js} event, or the traditional `system.run()`{lang=js} timed callback.

-You also need to move code that uses event the APIs below, if they were run in the root context of a script file previously, to root context instead of the `world.afterEvents.worldLoad` event, to avoid some events not being triggered, leading to script malfunction.
+You also need to move code that uses event the APIs below, if they were run in the root context of a script file previously, to root context instead of the `world.afterEvents.worldLoad`{lang=js} event, to avoid some events not being triggered, leading to script malfunction.

 The following is an example of sending a message when script loads.
 Before v2.0.0 breaking changes, the script used to look like this: